michaelburtonray/vae-docs/v_store_cart_total.md

 ## Sample Usage

+{% highlight html %}
 Your total including shipping, tax, and discounts for all the items in this cart is $<v:store:cart:total />.
+{% endhighlight %}